lukasgeiter/mkdocs-awesome-pages-plugin/README.md

 *An MkDocs plugin that simplifies configuring page titles and their order*

 The awesome-pages plugin allows you to customize how your pages show up the navigation of your MkDocs without having to configure the full structure in your `mkdocs.yml`.
-It extracts the title from your markdown files and gives you detailed control using a small configuration file directly placed in the relevant directory of your documentation.
+It gives you detailed control using a small configuration file directly placed in the relevant directory of your documentation.

-> **Note:** This plugin works best without a `pages` entry in your `mkdocs.yml`.
-Having a `pages` entry is supported, but you might not get the results you expect, especially if your `pages` structure doesn't match the file structure.
+> **Note:** This plugin works best without a `nav` or `pages` entry in your `mkdocs.yml`.
+Having a `nav` entry is supported, but you might not get the results you expect, especially if your `nav` structure doesn't match the file structure.

 <br/>

 ## Installation

-> **Note:** This package requires Python >=3.5 and MkDocs version 0.17 or higher.
+> **Note:** This package requires Python >=3.5 and MkDocs version 1.0 or higher.

-> **MkDocs version 1.0 is not supported yet.** Check out issue [#7](https://github.com/lukasgeiter/mkdocs-awesome-pages-plugin/issues/7) to follow the progress.
+> If you're still on MkDocs 0.17 use [version 1 of this plugin][github-v1].

 Install the package with pip: